rugbyprof/3013-Algorithms/Assignments/A04/README.md

 ## Question

 Given two binary trees, return true if they are structurally identical -- they are made of nodes with the same values arranged in the same way.
-Your function header would look like: `bool sameTree(struct node* a, struct node* b) `
+Your function header would look like: `bool sameTree(Node* a, Node* b) `

 ## Question